Who’s afraid of algorithms?

 Algorithms.
-You hear this word a lot these days on the media, but what are algorithms, really?
-A set of mathematical procedures.
-Algorithms calculate your shortest cycling route on Google maps, control your Facebook feed, enable contactless payment, and automate your human-free passport check gate at Schiphol.
+A set of mathematical procedures that calculate your shortest cycling route on Google maps, control your Facebook feed, enable contactless payment and automate your human-free passport check gate at Schiphol.
 You can’t touch them, you can’t see them.
-But they are everywhere around us, and they are running right before your eyes on your personal device, displaying the text you are reading right now.
+But they are everywhere around us, and they run right before your eyes on your personal device, displaying the text you are reading right now

 About the speaker

 Evelyn Wan is a cultural researcher at the Institute of Cultural Inquiry of Utrecht University, specialising in Media and Performance Studies.
 She is due to defend her PhD dissertation at Utrecht University entitled “Clocked!: Time and Biopower in the Age of Algorithms” on 23 Nov.
 Prior to her graduate studies in the Netherlands, she worked as a contemporary dance artist and a theatre critic in Hong Kong.